 Pain may also radiate to different areas of the body, such as the arms or rib cage.

 People should seek help at once if they experience a loss of bowel or bladder control.
 This can happen when a group of lumbar and sacral nerve roots become compressed.
-This is called cauda equina syndrome, which is a medical emergency.
+This is called cauda equina syndrome, and is a medical emergency.

 The following images show what a bulging or herniated disk involves.

 Treatments for a bulging disk will depend on its severity and location.
+Doctors may recommend:

 Physical therapy and exercises may help a person strengthen the muscles around the disk and improve mobility.